 Energy and Utilities Industry Safety Manuals & Programs

 Working in energy and utilities is no small task.
 As a part of this industry, you are required to respond to demands from both public and private external organizations.
-Additionally, it is your responsibility to avoid service interruption to the public and to perform repairs/maintenance to create as little downtime as possible.
+You also have the added weight and responsibility of avoiding service interruption to the public when performing repairs/maintenance, creating as little downtime as possible.
 In such a high-pressure job, it’s no wonder that energy and utility workers are at high risk for on-the-job injuries.
 Learn how to minimize those risks by completing utility and safety programs and obtaining specialized industry certifications.

 Energy and Utilities Work Risks